rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > Cohort analysis.
 Some of the subsequent questions are only relevant to
 > certain cohorts.

-### What kind of work did you do within the rust project?
+### What kind of work did you do within the Rust Project?

 - contribution work
 - maintainership work